TotalMiner/totalminer.github.io/lua/functions/getters/get_item.md

 ## get_item

-dw
 Get an equipped or event raising item.

 ___